Skip to main content

 Thank you.

-I know Bill and Bill caused a lot of damage in the relationship between the federal government and working men and women across the country.
+I know Bill C-377 and Bill C-525 caused a lot of damage in the relationship between the federal government and working men and women across the country.
 They were undermining unions and making it difficult for them to form and forcing them to show their cards financially at a pivotal time at a negotiating table.
 Anyway, we ripped them up.

 I look to Mr. Aitchison, because when we were working on 10 paid days of sick leave, we got unanimous consent.
 I think things have changed demonstrably in this country.
 I think we have a significant labour shortage and I think all parties recognize this, but we have gone the extra mile for workers because we sit down and we listen to them.
 We listen to what they have to say.
 We have a union-led advisory table, for instance, that is coming up consistently with good ideas, and they are the ones who know their membership.